MLeidel/I-EDIT/ieditHelp.md

 : change the directory and _Save_

 **NOTES**
 * JS Minification*
-You may have to re-complile the jsmin program to work on your system
-find at `https://github.com/douglascrockford/JSMin`
+You may have to re-complile the jsmin program to work on your system find at `https://github.com/douglascrockford/JSMin`

-* The single checkbox to the right of the file input box may be
-checked to append the next opened file to the current file.
+* The single checkbox to the right of the file input box may be checked to append the next opened file to the current file.

-* Hitting Ctrl-s, or hitting Enter in the file input field
-is the same as hitting the "Save" button.
+* Hitting Ctrl-s, or hitting Enter in the file input field is the same as hitting the "Save" button.

 * The '+' command will not copy subdirectories.

 # Explaining Alt-z

-If you type a key word, and then hit Alt-z, then previously stored text associated with that key word is inserted into your code over the key word.
+If you type a key word, and hit Alt-z, then previously stored text associated with that key word is inserted into your code over the key word.
 The key words and associated text (which you can modify) are stored in the file **`config/tags.js`**.
-I-EDIT comes with many examples.
+I-Edit comes with many examples.
 In the editor **Alt-u** opens a new browser tab for editing the config/tags.js file.